-In earlier times, gold coins were more often used as a 'unit of account' or a 'store of value', than a commonly circulating form of money.
-Coins in common circulation were often made of silver, or base metals such as copper.
-Probably due to increasingly wealthy economies, gold coins started to be used more frequently in day to day transactions.
+Gold alloys with very high carat purity are often too soft to withstand wear and can easily be bent.
+In the past, gold coins were mostly used as a unit of account or store of value rather than as a common form of currency.
+Coins in common circulation were made of silver or base metals like copper.
+As economies grew wealthier, gold coins started to be used more frequently in daily transactions.

 Circulation Coinage Alloys

-Over the past half millennium, two main standards have emerged for circulation coins, 90% fine (21.60 carats), and 91.66% fine (22 carat), these standards combined durability with resistance to tarnishing.
-Most countries have used one or other of these two standards, although there have been a few exceptions.
+In the past 500 years, two main standards have become established for circulation coins: 90% fine (21.60 carats) and 91.66% fine (22 carat).
+These standards offer a balance between durability and resistance to tarnishing.
+Most countries have adopted one of these two standards, although there have been a few exceptions.

 Fine Gold Coins

-In very recent years, a number of "fine" gold bullion and collectors coins have been issued, ranging from 99.9% to 99.999% fine.
-Although these highly pure gold coins would be too soft for durability in circulation, they are acceptable for non-circulation uses.
+Recently, "fine" gold bullion and collector coins have been introduced, with a purity ranging from 99.9% to 99.999%.
+Although these highly pure gold coins may be too soft for circulation, they are suitable for non-circulation purposes.